 copper based MGPS/ICAF systems contributes significantly to corrosion protection

 How well does it work?

-Perhaps you have seen the adds, where the maker claims this scientifically named system contains a breakthrough combination of ultrasonic waves and multiple frequencies that result in a micro jet action that creates a cleaning effect on the hulls surface below the waterline.
+Perhaps you have seen the adds, where the ultrasonic maker claims this scientifically named system contains a breakthrough combination of ultrasonic waves and multiple frequencies.
+Some also argue that the waves result in a micro jet action creating a cleaning effect on the hulls surface below the waterline.